Olamide Faison: Early life

 Olamide Aladejobi Patrick Alexander Faison was born in New York City.
+He is a younger brother of Donald Faison, who is best known for playing Turk in Scrubs and a character from the Clueless franchise.
+Their parents are talent agent Shirley Faison and Donald Faison Sr., both of whom have been active in the National Black Theatre in Harlem, Manhattan, New York City.

+Due to Nigerian ancestry, his first given name is of Yoruba origin, meaning "my wealth has come."

 Career

-Faison has worked in television, film and commercials - portraying the young Malcolm X in the film Seven Songs for Malcolm X and appearing in the 1996 TV movie Rebound: The Legend of Earl 'The Goat' Manigault.
-Faison appeared in commercials for Pizza Hut, Chevy trucks, and Mattel Toys.
-He has also appeared in character as Miles at the Sesame Place theme park, promoting "Healthy Habits" in 2006.
+Faison has worked in television, film and commercials.
+He portrayed a young Malcolm X in the UK documentary film Seven Songs for Malcolm X and appears in the 1996 telefilm Rebound: The Legend of Earl 'The Goat' Manigault.
+Among the commercials, he appeared in are for all brands: Pizza Hut, Chevrolet and Mattel.

-Faison played Miles Robinson on the children's television show Sesame Street, after joining the cast in 2003.
+Starting in 2003, Faison played Miles Robinson on the PBS children's TV show Sesame Street,.
+He appeared in character as Miles at the Sesame Place theme park, promoting "Healthy Habits" in 2006.
 He is the third actor to play the role, after Miles Orman and Imani Patterson.
-Before taking over as Miles, Faison appeared on the series as an imaginary son of Maria and Luis in Episode 2608 (season 20), and as one of the kids during season 21.
+Before taking over as Miles, Faison appeared on the series as an imaginary son of Maria and Luis in Episode 2608 (season 20), and as one of the Sesame Street kids during season 21.

 Music

-In addition to acting, Faison is the lead singer and the guitarist for the Universal/Motown group Imajin.
-He spends much of his time between tapings of Sesame Street, practicing in the halls of the Kaufman Astoria Studios, where the show is shot.
+Faison is the lead singer and guitarist for the four-piece teen R&B boy group Imajin which formed in 1998, but signed by Universal/Motown.
+Between recording scenes for Sesame Street, he practiced his musicianship in the halls of the Kaufman Astoria Studios, where the show was shot.

 In 2010, Faison contributed background vocals on the song "Skybourne" from Currensy's 2010 album Pilot Talk.

 Personal life

-Olamidé is the youngest brother of Donald Faison, who is best known for playing Turk in Scrubs.

-He dated reality television personality Natalie Nunn from 2003 to 2009.
+Faison dated reality television personality Natalie Nunn from 2003 to 2009, but ended their relationship of six years.

-His first given name is of Yoruba origin, meaning "my wealth has come."